-My mother’s day ones were also lactose free, as my mum is lactose intolerant, and they turned out perfect with a lovely light texture.
+I’ve made a few lactose free batches of these scones (as my mum is lactose intolerant) and they turned out perfect every time.
 If you want to make them lactose free, simply use lactose free spread instead of butter and lactose free milk instead of normal milk.
+Easy peasy.

 This recipe includes a raisin scone variation option, for those who like a fruity addition to their gluten free scones!
 Simply add the raisins or omit them, depending on your personal preferences.